RomanKantor89/Songs_Rating_Database/README.md

 # Songs_Rating_Database
-Database that saves songs and their ratings and is able to retrieve songs based on year and and rating.
+Database that saves songs and their ratings and is able to retrieve songs based on year and rating.

 # Description
 ### Inserts a database of songs with the following criteria: